Saurabhkr952/dev-portfolio-manifest/configure-https/readme.md

 ## HTTPS Configuration with Cert-Manager
 To secure traffic to our application, we use Cert-Manager for managing TLS certificates.
 This setup ensures that our application is accessible over HTTPS.

+### Installation of Cert-Manager
+Check official documentation to install [cert-manager](https://cert-manager.io/docs/installation/kubectl/) in your Kubernetes Cluster.

 ### Configuration

 **ClusterIssuer:** Configures Cert-Manager to use Let's Encrypt for issuing certificates.
 View ClusterIssuer YAML